PalisadoesFoundation/talawa-api/docs/docs/docs/developer-resources/testing/testing-validation.md

 ---
-id: testing
+id: testing-validation
 title: Testing & Validation
-slug: /developer-resources/testing
+slug: /developer-resources/testing-validation
-sidebar_position: 7
+sidebar_position: 70
 ---

 This section covers important tests to validate the operation of the API.